mediumroast/mediumroast_js/cli/Company.md

 <img width="1178" alt="companies_filter_by_x" src="https://github.com/mediumroast/mediumroast_js/assets/10818650/5c3e00d2-5365-40e8-bd91-31025cb821ae">

 # Update a company attribute
 To update a company attribute the `--update` switch is provided.
-A properly formatted JSON stanza is supplied to the `--update` switch that specifies the name o the company to update, the key to update, and finally the value of the key to update.
+A properly formatted JSON stanza is supplied to the `--update` switch that specifies the name of the company to update, the key to update, and finally the value of the key to update.

 ### Command(s) run
 - `mrcli c --update='{"name": "Atlassian Corp", "key": "company_type", "value": "Public"}'`